GuccioGucci/yoke/README.md

 <a name='afterwards-live-only'></a>
 ## Afterwards: live only (migrating to Install mode)

-Another approach, going even furher, is getting rid of `resource` for *managed* task definition, and only relying on `data` for *live* task definition, using it to configure the service.
+Another approach, going even further, is getting rid of `resource` for *managed* task definition, and only relying on `data` for *live* task definition, using it to configure the service.
 Of course, this can only be achieved once the task definition has already been created!
 So for example, that could be done to migrate an existing service, from a previously "all-managed" approach.

 Here's an example: